Are the recurring questions in your life: Who am I? What do I want? and: How can I be meaningful in my life?

 Did I fail?
 No. I had the courage to follow my dream and with I-Care we reached more than 55.000 girls and young women.
 This simple product meant freedom for them.

-My life path was bumpy and painful, with many lows and highlights, lessons and breakthroughs.
-It’s my burning desire to ‘be the voice of the voiceless’ and let the voices of the girls and women be heard through storytelling and my book 'On high heels in Africa'.
+It’s my burning desire to let the voices of the African girls and women be heard through storytelling and my book 'On high heels in Africa'.
 We’ll continue with I-Care, but differently.